AMS · AGENT MESSAGING SERVICE · TOKEN STREAM ROUTING

 WS{magic_link}/connect

-Append /connect to a magic link, upgrade to WebSocket, attach a stream, push tokens.
-Lands Day 2 — wire format below is verbatim from PROTOCOL.md.
+Append /connect to a magic link, upgrade to WebSocket, push tokens.
+Live in production.
+Wire format below is verbatim from the implementation in conversation.ts — see also PROTOCOL.md §4 and the live wscat transcript.

 "stream_name":"agent-a",